inet-framework/inet/showcases/emulation/basic/doc/index.rst

 the OS file API.

 The sender host's Ethernet interface is configured in the ini file.
-The type of the interface is set to :ned:`ExtUpperEthernetInterface`, and the TAP device that it uses is called ``tap0``.
+The type of the interface is :ned:`ExtUpperEthernetInterface`, and the name of the TAP device that it uses is ``tap0``.
 The interface is set to copy the remaining configurations, such as IP address, from the external TAP device, therefore these properties do not need to be configured here.